 Early in the film, as the prisoners are marched up to the front gate of the Gulag prison camp, a slogan written in Russian Cyrillic letters is seen over that gate.
 It is a slightly shortened variation of a famous propaganda slogan from Communist-era Soviet Union, which translates approximately to "Labor in the USSR is a matter of honour, a matter of valour and heroism."

 Renowned historian Anne Applebaum, who won the 2004 Pulitzer Prize for Non-Fiction for "GULAG: A history"(2003), worked as a historical consultant on this movie.
 She said about the historical accuracy: "I read the script a couple of times.
 I know that other people read the script as well.
-He [Peter Weir] sent it to another historian at Stanford and he sent it to a couple of the survivors whose names I'd given him.
+He [director and co-writer Peter Weir] sent it to another historian at Stanford and he sent it to a couple of the survivors whose names I'd given him.
 And I have to say I thought the result was superb.
 You know, there may be little licenses you have to take in order to convey to an audience that doesn't know the story, what's going on.
 Sometimes the guards say things they might not have said because they are explaining things to the audience.
 But given that he needed to do things like that, I think it's extraordinary.
 It's amazingly real.
 You understand exactly how claustrophobic it was.
 Many of the incidents that you see in the movie come from real stories or come from gulag survivor and writer Varlam Shalamov or come from other gulag writers.
 I can see them almost exactly.
 I think it's an extremely well-done film and about as true-to-life as you could make a movie."

 The film begins with the following statement: "In 1941 three men walked out of the Himalayas into India.
 They had survived a 4000 mile walk to freedom.
 This film is dedicated to them."
 This is accurate and based on historical evidence, but those 3 men were not Slavomir Rawicz or others from his largely fictitious escape story.
 The BBC reported in 2010: "We learned of a British intelligence officer who said he had interviewed a group of haggard men in Calcutta in 1942 - a group of men who had escaped from Siberia and then walked all the way to India.
 And then from New Zealand came news of a Polish engineer who had apparently acted as an interpreter for this very same interview in Calcutta with the wretched survivors.
 These stories are second-hand, and far from conclusive proof, but for Mr Weir, they convinced him that there was an essential truth in the story that he wanted to retain.
 "There was enough for me to say that three men had come out of the Himalayas, and that's how I dedicate my film, to these unknown survivors.
 And then I proceed with essentially a fictional film."
 This is why the film - to be released later this month - has a new title, "The Way Back", and why the central character is not called Slavomir Rawicz."